 - Finely chop the mushroom stems.
 Heat 2 Tablespoons of olive oil in a medium skillet.
 Add chopped stems and shallots and sauté for 4 minutes.
-Add white wine and cook 2 minutes more.
-Transfer to a small bowl and stir in panko bread crumbs then let sit to cool slightly for 5 minutes.
+Add white wine and cook for 2 minutes more.
+Transfer the cooked stems to a small bowl and stir in the bread crumbs then let sit to cool slightly for 5 minutes.

 Ginger Hultin,MS, RD, CSO

 Thanks for visiting!
 If you’re like me: obsessed with eating, wine, going out and traveling, you’re in the right place.
 Champagne Nutrition® LLC is a Registered Dietitian-run concierge virtual practice helping clients look and feel better.
 On this blog, you’ll ﬁnd cocktails, mocktails, and plant-based recipes that are easy to make quickly at home and pack for leftovers on your adventures.